 - Sugar/honey/maple syrup, to taste

 - First make the compote: Add fresh or frozen berries to a pan over medium heat.
-Add sweetener of choice and cover and cook, stirring occasionally for 7-10 minutes.
-Break up any larger pieces with a spatula.
+Add sweetener of choice and cook, stirring occasionally for 5-8 minutes.